 If you can, it’s always best to approve holiday requests.
 However, there may come a time when you have to decline one.
 This may be due to holiday conflicts, the request coming at a busy operational time or because of the length of the request.
 It’s down to what’s best for your business and following the correct procedures to reduce any negative outcomes, such as giving as much notice of a rejection as the amount of leave requested, for example, two weeks’ notice if the leave requested was two weeks.

 Whatever you do it’s important you communicate with your staff.
 This way staff are made fully aware of any existing policies in regards to booking time off, any flexible working arrangements can be clearly outlined and you can outline your position on refusing requests.
 This way everyone is clear in terms of expectations and there can be no complaints when it comes to potentially refusing requests.

 The holiday request process can take up valuable time and effort, and can prevent you from getting on with the important task of growing your business.
 But it doesn’t have to be this way.
 With BrightHR’s brilliant people management software the HR admin around the holiday booking process is automated and can save you valuable time.

 With our software employees can book holidays from the mobile app whenever, wherever.
 Managers can instantly check for any conflicts and approve requests in a matter of seconds.
 No more time-consuming paper forms or spreadsheets, no more hassle.

-Sign up for your free trial today and see how BrightHR can make your businesses holiday approval process simple.
+Sign up for your free demo today and see how BrightHR can make your businesses holiday approval process simple.